godotengine/godot-docs/classes/class_tree.rst

 Description
 -----------

 This shows a tree of items that can be selected, expanded and collapsed.
 The tree can have multiple columns with custom controls like text editing, buttons and popups.
-It can be useful for structural displaying and interactions.
+It can be useful for structured displays and interactions.

 Trees are built via code, using :ref:`TreeItem<class_treeitem>` objects to create the structure.
-They have a single root but multiple root can be simulated if a dummy hidden root is added.
+They have a single root but multiple roots can be simulated if a dummy hidden root is added.

 ::